-Founded in 1994, the North Carolina Schweitzer Fellows Program is one of thirteen Schweitzer program sites across the U.S. dedicated to developing a pipeline of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.
+Founded in 1994, the North Carolina Schweitzer Fellows Program is dedicated to developing a corps of emerging professionals who enter the workforce with the skills and commitment necessary to address unmet health needs.

 Lead by longtime Program Chair, Dr. Trisha White (1984 Lambaréné Schweitzer Fellow) and supported by several generous funders, Schweitzer Fellows in North Carolina—competitively chosen from health-focused graduate student applicants in a variety of fields—have worked tirelessly to address health disparities and the social determinants of health across the state.

-Nearly 300 Schweitzer Fellows have provided over 59,000 hours of service to North Carolina’s most vulnerable communities.
-Partnering with area community-based organizations, these Fellows have addressed a wide variety of health needs through sustainable projects with direct service at their core.
+Nearly 425 Schweitzer Fellows have provided over 59,000 hours of service to North Carolina’s most vulnerable communities.
+These Fellows have addressed a wide variety of health needs through sustainable projects with direct service at their core.
 Examples include the following initiatives:

 Please see Fellows and Projects for a complete listing of Fellows’ service projects, which are made possible by our generous sponsors.
-When Fellows’ initial year of service ends, they carry their commitment to meeting the health needs of underserved people forward as members of the Schweitzer Fellows for Life alumni network, now more than 2,000 strong.
+To learn more about how Schweitzer project continue to impact vulnerable populations beyond the initial Fellowship year, go to Sustainability Initiative.
+When Fellows’ initial year of service ends, they carry their commitment to meeting the health needs of underserved people forward as members of the Schweitzer Fellows for Life alumni network, now more than 3,500 strong.

 NORTH CAROLINA SCHWEITZER FELLOWS IN THE NEWS